 The Consumer Rights Act defines digital content as ‘data which are produced and supplied in digital form’.

-This means you have rights for anything you download or stream – including apps, music, movies, games or ebooks.
+This means you have rights in relation to anything you download or stream, including apps, ebooks, films, games or music.

 Digital content must be:

-If your digital content does not conform to these criteria and develops a fault, you have the right to have your digital product repaired or replaced.
+If your digital content does not meet these criteria and develops a fault, you have the right to have your digital product repaired or replaced.